-Residency training at the UCLA Department of Anesthesiology and Perioperative Medicine consists of four years of intense and rewarding clinical, academic, and personal growth.
-The program is based in the Ronald Reagan UCLA Medical Center (RRUMC), one of the most technologically sophisticated hospitals in the world.
-RRUMC has been named the #1 hospital in the western United States for 27 consecutive years, and in the top five hospitals in the nation by U.S. News & World Report.
-Mattel Children's Hospital at UCLA has also consistently ranked among the top pediatric medical centers in the United States, according to the U.S. News & World Report survey of "America's Best Children's Hospitals."
+Our residency training is based in the Ronald Reagan UCLA Medical Center (RRUMC), one of the most technologically sophisticated hospitals in the world.
+RRUMC has been named the #1 hospital in Los Angeles for 27 consecutive years, and in the top ten hospitals in the nation by U.S. News & World Report.
+Mattel Children's Hospital at UCLA also ranks every year among the top pediatric medical centers in the United States.
+Quick facts about our program >

-Education is emphasized from a clinical perspective, and also with significant didactics including simulator experiences, all during protected time.
 Residents receive up to $1500 per year in education funds ($4,000 over four years).
 They receive five days of conference time and four weeks of vacation annually, the maximum allowed by the ACGME, in addition to major holidays.
+View Resident Benefits >

-We take great pride in our residency training program, and hope that you will take a few minutes to visit the rest of our departmental website to learn more.
+We take great pride in our residency training program, and hope that you will enjoy learning more about it as you explore our website.